righthandofvecna/pokemon-assets/README.md

 2. **Move Target**: Move the leader token to see the following token move accordingly.
 Moving a token manually that's following another token will break the follow.
 3. **Combat Mode**: Tokens **do not** follow if there is an active combat on the current scene.

+### Interacting with Rocks/Trees/Signs/etc

+To interact with an already placed object, select your character's token, move it up to the object (be sure it's facing the object) and press `Enter`.
+This should trigger whatever behavior is defined for that tile/region.

+For "Field Moves" like *Rock Smash*, *Cut*, and so on, the selected character needs to be assigned the relevant move, or be the owner of a party which contains a character assigned those moves.

 ### Interactable Tiles

 Select the tool on the Tile layer and double-click the spot you want to place the tile.
 Click-and-drag functionality will be added in a future update.

+### Region Tools

+On the Regions layer, while editing a region, you can add new behaviors as defined in this module.
+To add, click the `Behaviors` tab, and then click the `🧩 (Puzzle Piece)` icon.
+This should bring up a wizard to run you through, step-by-step, adding the following features: Sliding Ice, One-Way-Jumps, "Eyes Meeting", Pokemon Centers & Computers

 ## Troubleshooting